retest/docs/docs/recheck-web/tutorial/explicit-checks.md

 }
 ```

 The `@Before` annotated method creates both the `Recheck` instance to use, as well as the `ChromeDriver`.
-The `@Test` annotated method first tells recheck to start the test (calling `startTest`), then load the Google start page into chrome.
-Then it will recheck the current version of the page against a previous, expected version (called _Golden Master_) by calling `check` and giving it a semantic and unique identifier.
+The `@Test` annotated method first tells recheck to start the test (calling `startTest`), then load the Google start page into Chrome.
+Then it will recheck the current version of the page against a previous, expected version (called _Golden Master_) by invoking `check` and giving it a semantic and unique identifier.

 During a typical, more elaborate test, you would call `check` multiple times, each time with a unique identifier.
 Since differences are not that uncommon, we do not want our test to fail immediately.
 So the calls to the `check` method will gather all differences, but not immediately make the test fail.
 To make the test fail in case of differences, the `capTest` method is called at the end of the test.
 Should you forget to do so, then a message in the log will tell you.
 After the test finishes, the `@After` method shuts down Chrome by calling quit on the driver and makes recheck create a summary report file of all encountered changes by calling `cap`.

-When you [set up maven correctly](../setup/maven.md), then you can now [execute that test case locally](mvn-execute-locally.md).
+When you [set up Maven correctly](../setup/maven.md), then you can now [execute that test case locally](mvn-execute-locally.md).